AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 The EU AI Act increases the pressure on companies

-Additional momentum is given to the topic by the European AI Act: the new regulation is not only about AI systems themselves, but indirectly also about the question of how companies use AI responsibly.
+Additional momentum comes from the European AI Act: the new regulation addresses not only AI systems themselves, but indirectly also the question of how companies use AI responsibly.

-This increases the pressure to better prepare employees for working with AI.
-Companies will need to pay closer attention in the future:
+This increases the pressure to prepare employees better for working with AI.
+Companies will need to pay closer attention in the future to:

 ❓ which AI systems are used